Learn common email features and functions in this free lesson, which provides an overview of using email.

 Formatting allows you to change the look and feel of your message.
-For example, you can change the font style, size, and color, and include links.
+For example, you can change the font style, size, and color, as well as include links.

-An attachment is a file (such as an image or a document) that is sent along with the email message.
+An attachment is a file (like an image or document) that is sent along with the email message.
 Click the Attachment button to include an attachment with the email.

 Most email providers include graphic emoticons (also known as emoji) that you can add to your messages.
 Emoticons can help to express your mood and convey tone in a message.